Catoctin Creek Wins Double Gold at San Francisco World Spirits Competition

 "We are honored to be recognized by the judges at the world's most prestigious and recognized spirits competition,” says Catoctin’s co-founder and general manager Scott Harris.
 “Our team at Catoctin Creek continues to make the best handcrafted Virginia whisky available today–made by us and never sourced."

-Founded in 2009 by the husband and wife team of Becky and Scott Harris, Catoctin Creek uses local and organic ingredients to produce a variety of premium spirits, including Roundstone Rye, which holds distinction as Virginia’s most-awarded whisky.
+Founded in 2009 by the husband and wife team of Becky and Scott Harris, Catoctin Creek uses local ingredients to produce a variety of premium spirits, including Roundstone Rye, which holds distinction as Virginia’s most-awarded whisky.
 With Scott running business operations and Becky focused on the art of crafting the finest spirits in the Commonwealth as chief distiller, the couple leads a small team of employees that are proudly making a variety high-quality products in an historic building in the quaint downtown of Purcellville, Virginia.

 The San Francisco World Spirits Competition is considered one of the most influential spirits competitions in the world.
 Started in 2000 with the purpose recognizing top products in the craft spirits industry, the 2017 SFWSC received 2,100 entries, the most in the competition’s history, and spirits were judged by a panel of 43 experts in the industry, including acclaimed critics, mixologists, and restaurateurs.
 For more information about the SFWSC visit www.sfspiritscomp.com.